w3c/wai-tutorials/content/carousels/styling.md

 {% include ednote.html note="The following paragraph was show in a side column before." %}A [working demo example](/tutorials/carousels/working-example/) for this code is available.

-## For smaller screens
+## For smaller screens/small viewports
 Avoid use of text that is too small for easy reading or that is cut off.
-[Navigation buttons](https://www.w3.org/WAI/tutorials/carousels/functionality/#add-navigation-buttons) to control the slides should still be present to avoid the reliance on swipe gestures.
+Make sure that [navigation buttons](https://www.w3.org/WAI/tutorials/carousels/functionality/#add-navigation-buttons) to control the slides are available, since some people cannot use swipe gestures.